- Home

 Reservation services like AirBnB or VRBO do not remit HOT to the City of Fredericksburg on behalf of their customers.
 It is your responsibility to make sure you charge and collect the appropriate amount of hotel tax and remit it to the City of Fredericksburg.

 If you use or plan to use a reservation service, they usually remit State HOT under their taxpayer number on your behalf.
-However, you should always verify what services your reservation service is performing for you especially as it relates to remitting HOT.
+However, you should always verify what services your reservation service is performing for you.
+This is especially important as it relates to remitting HOT.

 It is a good idea to obtain documentation from your reservation service showing the Hotel Occupancy Tax has been remitted on time and the Taxable Receipts have been calculated appropriately so the correct amount of tax is remitted.
 If you are selected for audit by the State or our municipality, the property owner may be held liable for any discrepancies despite using a reservation service under Texas State Law.